pyrech/composer-changelogs/doc/configuration.md

 printing and [autocommit feature](autocommit.md).

 The default value is set to `-1`.
 The value must be a signed int.
-A lower event priority also means its run later.
+A lower event priority also means it's run later.

 This default behaviour ensures that you can run user defined [composer scripts](https://getcomposer.org/doc/articles/scripts.md#command-events)